Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 All the time, I'm asked about interest rates.
 That makes perfect sense.
 We've built True North Mortgage as the brokerage that offers access to the lowest mortgage rates around, with a simple, fast, client-focused service — and many of our competitors have tried to copy us ever since.

-The Bank of Canada finally entered a monetary easing cycle in June 2024 after its rate hit 5.0% (a 23-year ceiling).
+The Bank of Canada is in a monetary easing cycle, which started in June 2024 after its rate hit 5.0% (a 23-year ceiling).

 The Bank of Canada's fastest rate-hike cycle since 2001 was endured from March 2022 until June 2024, which brought rates from 0.25% to 5.0%.